 As more cantors are being asked to fill not only educational and musical roles but pastoral roles as well, and more rabbis are being asked to take on the musical leadership of their congregation, the time has come to merge innovative musical education and pluralistic rabbinic training.

-Through a blended five- or six-year curriculum that leverages the expertise and resources of both the Rabbinical School and the School of Jewish Music, the Rav-Hazzan (rabbi-cantor) program will award both rabbinic and cantorial ordination.
+Through a blended five- or six-year curriculum that leverages the expertise and resources of the Rabbinical School curriculum, the Rav-Hazzan (rabbi-cantor) program will award both rabbinic and cantorial ordination.

 Meet Rav-Hazzan Aliza Berger Rab`17, Can`17

 “The nusach, or melodic prayers, of a service are like a password that gives us access to search the divine realm for what we need.
 The rabbi sets up scenes through words, text that is spoken or studied and liturgy.
 The cantor fills those scenes.
 The place where those two worlds meet is the most connective for me.”

 Prayer Leadership and Music

 Hebrew College 2014 graduates Rabbi Jessica Kate Meyer, formerly of The Kitchen and now Rosh Tefilla and Artist-in-Residence at Hebrew College, and Rabbi David Fainsilber, rabbi at the Jewish Community of Greater Stowe, infuse music into everything they do as prayer leaders.